nextpulse/slate/source/index.html.md

 toc_footers:
-  - <a href='https://path.tech?doc=1'>Sign Up for a Developer Key</a>
+  - <a href='https://path.one/api?doc=1'>Sign Up for a Developer Key</a>
-  - last updated feb 13 2019
+  - last updated may 16 2019

 search: true
 ---

 # Introduction

 Path.'s Universal API platform offers a consistent view of data across the crypto ecosystem.
 The API provides methods for retrieving data from exchanges, wallets and various data sources.
 Data sources are extracted with read-only mode.
 No write updates are performed to ensure the integrity and security of all data sources.

-The base URL for all API requests is <code>https://api.path.tech/v1</code>
+The base URL for all API requests is <code>https://api.path.tech</code>

 <aside class="notice">We NEVER request exchange login credentials or passwords.
 We do not store any exchange's API secret keys.</aside>

 <aside class="warning">These APIs are at ALPHA stage.
 It is being used in early integrations and testing.
 It is expected there will be  changes before our production release.
-We welcome any feedback or suggestions hello@path.tech </aside>
+We welcome any feedback or suggestions hello@path.one </aside>

 <aside class="notice">This version of the API offers READ-only functionality.</aside>